 The Joint Trust Fund Committee concurs with this recommendation and has agreed to implement as soon as practicable.
-The Committee has commenced discussions with its investment custodian to determine if this service can be provided by the custodian.
+The Committee has commenced discussions with its investment custodian and has determined that this service can be provided by the custodian commencing with fiscal year ended September 30, 2009.